Editor’s Note: This marketing infographic is part of our 25 part series.

-Using additional marketing channel support at the right times and with the right devices can help you move your visitors further down the conversion funnel.
+Having marketing channel support in the right places, at the right times, and on the right devices can help you move your visitors along the conversion funnel.

 BounceX’s Exit Intent Technology is one way you can evaluate which channels to use next in reconnecting with your traffic.

-Here’s what a mapping with Exit Intent Technology might look like:
+Here’s what mapping with Exit Intent Technology can look like:

-The Exit Intent Technology is designed to pinpoint that exact moment your visitor loses interest and is on the cusp of abandoning your site.
+Exit Intent Technology is designed to pinpoint the exact moment your visitor loses interest and mentally abandons your site.

-With this info, you can address their concerns with a specific PPC channel tailored to pushing them through the conversion funnel.
+With this info, you can address their concerns with a specific PPC channel tailored to push them through the conversion funnel.

 Some active items you can try when addressing your near-abandoning audiences:

-- Retargeting – Depending on where your visitors are in the conversion funnel, retargeting to visitors who have been to your site before can help boost their re-engagement level.
+- Retargeting: Depending on where your visitors are in the conversion funnel, retargeting visitors who have been to your site before can help boost their re-engagement level.

 Incremental Revenue Gains – Using Behavioral Marketing to Increase ROI

-With the right plan in place you can match up your PPC campaigns with the appropriate behavioral marketing tactics to make generate more conversions and increase sales.
+With the right plan in place, you can match your PPC campaigns with behavioral marketing tactics to generate more conversions and sales.

 When this magic happens, you can start to see higher sales volume, an increase in average order values and lower CPAs, all without increasing your ad spend.